G-graphs and special representations for binary dihedral groups in GL(2,C): Dihedral groups in

+We start by giving the definitions of the integers $q$ and $k$ which appear frequently throughout the paper. \begin{defn} Let $q:=\frac{2n}{(a-1,2n)}$, and $k$ such that $n=kq$. \end{defn}

 An element $g\in G$ is a {\em quasireflection} if it fixes a hyperplane, and a group $G$ is called {\em small} if it does not contain any quasireflection.
 A theorem of Chevalley, Shephard and Todd \cite{Ch} states that if $H\subset\GL(n,\C)$ is generated by reflections then $\C^n/H\cong\C^n$, which traditionally reduces the study of these quotients to small groups.
-Since the groups $\BD_{2n}(a)$ may contain quasireflections, we present in the next proposition a criteria for a binary dihedral group $\BD_{2n}(a)$ to be small.